anusoosanbaby/DataAnalysis/Blogs/blog4-framespecification-windowfunction.md

 <p align="center">
   <img src="https://github.com/anusoosanbaby/DataAnalysis/assets/20100713/995fa858-74d0-4a0d-8b40-b186ff51c02f" alt="Alt text for the image">
   <br>
-  <em>Sum Of The Current And The Two FollowingSales Amounts For Each Employee</em>
+  <em>Sum Of The Current And The Two Following Sales Amounts For Each Employee</em>
 </p>
 ### BOTH PRECEDING AND FOLLOWING
 `PRECEDING` and `FOLLOWING` in a single statement show how many rows before and after the current row.